-The purpose of the 2019 Community Plan is to create a policy framework that sets out a vision for the future growth and development of Yellowknife over the next 20 years.
-However, the Plan shall be updated every 8 years in accordance with the Community Planning and Development Act.
-The Community Plan provides policy direction not only on the timing and location of growth but on the character of that growth.
-The Community Plan:
+The purpose of the 2019 Community Plan is to set out a vision for the future growth and development of Yellowknife over the next 20 years.
+However, it shall be updated every 8 years in accordance with the Act.
+The Community Plan provides policy direction not only on the timing and location of growth but also on the character of that growth.
+The Plan:

-- Creates a land use designation for each of the different areas of the community and outlines the intent and character of the land use for that area; - Establishes land use objectives and strategies that will guide Council on decisions with respect to land use development, by describing locations for development and redevelopment to meet future needs; and - Provides a policy framework to guide the physical development of a municipality, having regard to sustainability, the environment, and the economic, social and cultural development of the community.
+- Creates a character identity for each of the different areas of the community and outlines the intent of the character of the land use for that area; - Establishes land use objectives and strategies that will guide Council on decisions with respect to land use development, by describing locations for development and redevelopment to meet future needs; and - Provides a policy framework to guide the physical development of the municipality, having regard to sustainability, the environment, and the economic, social and cultural development of the community.

-The Community Plan is based on a comprehensive review pursuant to the statutory requirement set out in the Act.
-Pursuant to the Act, this Community Plan has been prepared based on studies of land use, population growth, community economic conditions, labour force activity, and the needs of the municipality relative to transportation, communication, public services and social services.
-The analysis is documented in the Community Plan Background Report (July 2019), which can be reviewed to understand the basis for the policy direction detailed in this Plan.
+Prepared to meet the statutory requirements set out in the Act, the Plan is based on a comprehensive review that includes studies of land use, population growth, community economic conditions, labour force activity, and the needs of the municipality relative to transportation, communication, public and social services.
+The analysis is documented in a Background Report, which can be reviewed to understand and support the policy framework of the Plan.